mozilla/tofino/docs/UA-service-API.md

 Full-text indexing is currently opt-in: see
 [POST /v1/pages/:url](#post-v1pagesurl).
 The data store will return snippets, which for now are HTML escaped string with bold tags wrapping highlighted words.
-It's safe to use `innerContent` and friends to render snippets in privileged UI.
+It's safe to use `innerHTML` and friends to render snippets in privileged UI.

 Throughout, timestamps are integer milliseconds since the Unix epoch.